Unbabel/word-level-qe-corpus-builder/corpus_generation/README.md

 the corpus.
 These can be selected inside of the `get_tags*` scripts using the variable `$fluency_rule`.

-- `normal` All BAD tokens are propagated to their aligned words
+- `normal` all BAD tokens are propagated to their aligned words
 - `ignore-shift-set` if a BAD token appears also in PE do not propagate to source
 - `missing-only` only propagate for missing words (deletions)